c0wsaysmoo/plane-tracker-rgb-pi/README.md

 sudo /home/path/its-a-plane-python/its-a-plane.py or /home/path/its-a-plane-python/its-a-plane.py

-Although to get it to run on boot youll have to do a crontab -e and add @reboot sleep 60 && sudo ./its-a-plane.py #python 3.9
+Although to get it to run on boot youll have to do a crontab -e and add @reboot sleep 60 && sudo ./its-a-plane.py #Bulleyes

- @reboot sleep 60 && ./its-a-plane.py #python 3.11
+ @reboot sleep 60 && ./its-a-plane.py #Bookworm

 This also assumes the bridge is [soldered on the bonnet](https://learn.adafruit.com/assets/5772) if that's not the case youll have to be False under "HAT_PWM_ENABLED" in the config file